Eek! Oh! Ouch!

 Persuasive deterrence is found in the Judas Priest Trial: Scientific Consensus and Expert Testimony.
 Ghosts can't be blamed for bad human actions.
 Humans are accountable as independent beings.

 Associations of parapsychologists study the unexplained.
 PA wants to prove there is life after death.
-Scientific studies are performed on clairvoyance, telepathy, psychic healing and hypnosis.
+They perform scientific studies on clairvoyance, telepathy, psychic healing and hypnosis.
 Philosophy is tested.